How to Get Back on Track 101

 - Meal prep in advance: You will less likely to consume cheat meals this way

 - Celebrate your wins: When you reach a milestone celebrate it.
-No matter how small the win might be, celebrating trains our brain to keep going because we like the feelings of being recognized for our actions
+No matter how small the win might be, celebrating trains our brain to keep going because we like the feeling of being recognized for our actions

 With these tips on how to get back on track, you will get back to your goals and reach them easily.
-Sometimes we just need a tap on our shoulder and little more motivation/direction to keep us going.
+Sometimes we just need a tap on our shoulder and a little more motivation/direction to keep us going.

 Next time if you fall off the wagon give these tips a try, and you will get back on track in no time.